 6.4.
 Link relations

-Link relation types identify the semantics a link.
+Link relation types identify the semantics of a link.
 For example, a link with the relation type "service-meta" indicates that the current link context has service metadata at the link target.

 Link relation types are expressed using the "rel" property from the Hyperlink Schema.